-In December 2013, Nebraska had the capacity to store at least 34,850 million cubic feet (mmcf) of natural gas.
-Total natural gas in underground storage in Nebraska for December was 31,642 mmcf which was approximately 91 percent of capacity.
+In May 2014, Nebraska had the capacity to store at least 34,850 million cubic feet (mmcf) of natural gas.
+Total natural gas in underground storage in Nebraska for May was 25,339 mmcf which was approximately 73 percent of capacity.